 Also See: How Pumpkinhead Became a Cult Classic

 Fans who are nostalgic for the Hammer horror titles or love German Expressionist cinema like Nosferatu should check out Subspecies.
 It’s sort of a combination of those two great eras of vampire cinema, which were very different and make for an interesting juxtaposition.
 It’s clunky by today’s standards, but that’s because it was clunky by the standards of the time in which it was released.
 It’s a feature from 1991 that feels like it was made decades earlier, not only in terms of location and atmosphere but in its camera work and pacing as well.
-While hammy, it provides an interesting story over the course of the first three films.
+While the series is hammy, it provides an interesting story over the course of the first three films.
 However, the fourth is almost unwatchable.

 After Gremlins came Critters and while it gets a lot of flak for being a ripoff, the two movies could not be more different.
 This one is a total throwback to the ’50s monster movies with an ’80s rock-and-roll sensibility.
-The little alien porcupine monsters have a distinct look that makes them both frightening and cost effective, given that they’re little more than hand puppets.
+The little alien porcupine monsters have a distinct look that makes them both frightening and cost effective, given that they’re barely more than hand puppets.
 As a franchise, Critters is one of the few with continuity between almost every film.
 The only one that doesn’t carry on directly from the last is Critters 3.
-And the fourth, while dull, even gives the whole thing an almost tragic ending.
-While the first is great, the second—which is the film debut of genre film legend Mick Garris—might actually top it!
+And the fourth, while dull, even gives the whole series an almost tragic ending.
+While the first is great, the second—which is the film debut of genre legend Mick Garris—might actually top it!